Satyam/firmata-http-bridge/README.md

 npm run inspect
 ```

-Then, if using Google Chrome, you can debug the app by going to the following URL:
+It will automatically stop at a breakpoint before the first executable line to give you enough time to start the debugging client, such as Google Chrome which you can use to debug the app by going to the following URL:

 ```
 chrome://inspect
 ```

 It is a good idea to place `debugger` statements in the source `*.ts` files close to the places you want to inspect.

 ### Test